-Years ago, before a Cardinal’s baseball game, I went to a cool restaurant here in St. Louis called “Pieces.”
+Years ago, before a Cardinal baseball game, I visited a fantastic restaurant in St. Louis called “Pieces.”
 They have hundreds of board games and tons of great vegan food options.
-After perusing through their superb vegan menu, I settled on their Midwest Poke Bowl.
-The taste was so delicious and complex, but not complicated!
+After perusing their superb vegan menu, I settled on their Midwest Poke Bowl.
+The taste was so delicious and complex but not complicated!
 I was blown away by how well the simple combination of flavors came together.
 Anyway, a few days ago, the Post Dispatch had a Poke bowl on the cover of their “Let’s Eat” section, and it brought back the memory of the delicious bowl I had eaten at Pieces.
 It seemed like the perfect time to make my own.

 If you don’t know, Poke, pronounced “POH-keh,” is a two-syllable word that means “cut into chunks” in Hawaiian.
 The compressed watermelon replaces the traditional raw chunks of ahi tuna or octopus and is marinated and compressed in a delicious ginger sesame soy sauce.
 I used my vacuum sealer to compress the marinade into the watermelon.
 Why compress it?
 Because flavor, flavor, flavor is the key to this recipe!
 Compressing any porous food concentrates its flavor and adds a depth and dimension you wouldn’t get otherwise.
 If you don’t have a vacuum sealer or sous vide machine, you can use this method for compressing.

-While some recipes use regular rice, I decided to use seasoned sushi rice with wakame or seaweed.
-I also topped the edamame with a Togarashi spice mix comprised of seaweed, orange zest, ginger, sesame seeds, and chili powder.
+While some recipes use regular rice, I used seasoned sushi rice with wakame or seaweed.
+I topped the edamame with a Togarashi spice mix of seaweed, orange zest, ginger, sesame seeds, and chili powder.
 The recipe is finished with sriracha aioli and black sesame seeds.
 It’s soooo yummy and healthy!
 One last thing!
-Be sure to make your watermelon and aioli ahead of time, as they needs time to sit and get happy!Print
+Make your watermelon and aioli ahead of time, as they need time to sit and get happy!Print

 This bowl is so delicious and satisfying.
 It’s sure to become a staple in your culinary repertoire!!!